finalverse/mutsea-o/bin/assets/README.txt

 You can add more assets or sets.
 Use the provided ones as example

-To add items with your assets to OpenSim Inventory library, you need to define them in folder bin/inventory.
+To add items with your assets to MutSea Inventory library, you need to define them in folder bin/inventory.
 See that folder README file